 Take another example: Mitsubishi Motors Corporation.
 Equal opportunity employment for them means they give you an equal chance to be a Japanese man.

-Equality, therefore, is a very specific concept.
-African Americans have a very specific culture of their own.
-A predominantly black company would have a corporate culture that is very different from those with a white or Asian corporate culture.
-Similar can be said about a corporation that is predominantly female, or gay.
+African Americans have a unique culture of their own.
+A predominantly black company would have a culture different from white or Asian dominant businesses.
+The same is true for female or gay dominant businesses.

-Statistics is so powerful that it is misused and misunderstood so often.
+Statistics have no bearing on individual cases, but the misunderstanding of them makes them undeservedly powerful.
 If you are an ugly Asian man, there are two different ways that you might put this fact in perspective.
 1. You are ugly because you were unlucky.
 2. You are ugly because you are Asian.
-The latter is a misuse of statistics.
-As an individual, there is no connection between your ugliness and you being an Asian.
-By seeing yourself this way, you are falling victim of your own misuse of statistics.
-As an individual, there are many fortunate aspects of yourself, as well as many unfortunate ones.
-Inconsistently, you associate some with statistics and others with general fortune.
-When it comes to an individual analysis, everything must be in the context of the general fortune.
-Statistics is irrelevant.
+The latter is a misuse of statistics; at the individual level, there is no connection between your ugliness and being Asian.

 Occasionally I email you when I post a new article or if I have a question for my readers.